philipbenton/practice_mx/README.md

 Mixture Prototyping Boilerplate
 ===============================

-Get up and running quickly with this prototyping boilerplate constructed around Mixture.io
+Get up and running quickly with this prototyping boilerplate constructed around Mixture.io.
+Easily export your finished prototype through Mixture ready for integration with your CMS.

 ## Browser support